matteoawi/rasp-camera-yolov8-coral/README.md

 ## Converting YOLOv8 Models for Edge TPU with Google Colab

-To convert the YOLOv8 models from PyTorch (.pt) to TensorFlow Lite (.tflite) optimized for Edge TPU, you can use this Colab link: [YOLOv8 to Edge TPU Conversion Colab](https://colab.research.google.com/drive/1yQTVYLfInUXWKPL7TAD-7yTtHlus5SOE).
+To convert the YOLOv8 models from PyTorch (.pt) to TensorFlow Lite (.tflite) optimized for Edge TPU

-1. Open the Colab link above.
+1. Open the Google Colab notebook.
 2. Run the script to install Ultralytics and convert the model:

    ```python